 Maybe you want to crochet a rag rug out of old shirts or sheets?
 There are tutorials all over the internet to get you started.

 If you just want to get motivated to try something new, check out youtube.
 You can find tutorials for everything from sewing, home improvement projects, how to play a musical instrument or how to start an indoor winter garden.

 Working puzzles is a great hobby that families of all ages can enjoy together because they come in so many skill levels.
 But if you aren’t careful, you can spend too much money on puzzles.
 Click here for some tips to help you find new puzzles without spending a fortune.

 Spring Clean Early

 It’s always easier to clean when you have less stuff.
 When the days are too cold to be outside in the yard, that’s the perfect time to do some de-cluttering and cleaning.
 Grab some plastic bags and start separating out your trash from your treasure.

 Now is a great time to think about your next vacation, especially if you are one of those people who usually just go to the same place each year.
 But before you head to a new area, it’s a great idea to find out what real people thought of each area.
-Vacation Ideas: State by State is a growing resource of real people who have been to hotels, state parks, amusement parks, roadside attractions and museums.
+State by State Travel is a growing resource of real people who have been to hotels, state parks, amusement parks, roadside attractions, and museums.
 When travelers share their experiences, it makes it easier to know how to plan your vacation.
-There are currently over 500 vacation ideas listed by city and state on

 Spend some time getting your garden tools in working order so you’ll be ready for the spring.
 Some tools need to be oiled, wiped down or cleaned off to keep them ready for the next season.